 The defining feature of both the Specialized Ruby and Roubaix is the ‘future shock’ front suspension.
 This comes with 20mm of travel, which can be adjusted pending rider weight and planned terrain to fine tune the ride.

 This future shock adaptation was released in 2016 as part of the 2017 line up, and though there was some initial scepticism, we found when we reviewed the bike that the addition did provide a smoother ride without impacting power transfer or feedback from the road.

 All of the Roubaix and Ruby models come with the brand’s CG-R seat post.
 With its 27.2mm diameter and unique switchback shape, this was designed with the cobbles of the spring classics in mind, with the goal of reducing vibration.

-All of the bikes come with compact chainsets and 11-32 cassettes, providing a wide range of gears which will offer plenty of help on the hills – though this will mean jumps between gears are a little more clunky and noticeable.
+The bikes also feature compact chainsets and 11-32 and 11-30 cassettes, providing a wide range of gears which will offer plenty of help on the hills – though this will mean jumps between gears are a little more clunky and noticeable.

 The Specialized Roubaix and women’s Specialized Ruby are very different bikes.
 Up until the 2017 range, released in 2016, they were both completely focused on endurance miles.